Valeriy95/rsschoolPre-cv/cv.md

 * Location: Moscow, Russia;
 * Phone: +7 950 716 16 02;
 * Email: vmariukhnyk@gmail.com;
-* Telegram: valeryevich_95;
+* Telegram: valeryevich_m;
 * GitHub: Valeriy95;

 ****
 ## About Me
-I am 27 years old.
 I recently started learning programming.
-I have no experience in this area.
-I have a greater desire to learn JavaScript.
+I have little experience in this area, but I have a greater desire to learn JavaScript.
+I have a main job, but I want to change it to programming.
+My goal is to become a Junior Front-end developer.

 ****
 ## Skills